MoeinRoghani/acp-sdk-python/examples/README.md

 ## Getting Started

-1. Install the SDK: `pip install acp-python`
+1. Install the SDK: `pip install acp-sdk-python`
 2. Review the basic examples above
 3. Copy and modify examples for your use case
 4. Check the [full documentation](https://docs.acp-protocol.org) for advanced features